-Financial aid suspension can be appealed, but appeals are not automatically approved.
+Financial aid suspension is SERIOUS and appeals are not automatically granted.
 You may not appeal in person.
-The completed appeal form, supporting documentation, your overall progress toward your goal and your past academic performance will be evaluated.
+The completed appeal form, supporting documentation, your overall progress toward your goal, and your past academic performance will be evaluated.

-Appeals must address why you failed to meet the SAP standards (for any applicable terms), and what has changed in your situation that would allow you to meet the standards.
-Supporting documentation is strongly recommended.
-Types of documentation include death certificate, doctor/hospital bills, court orders, etc..
+Appeals must include documentation to support extenuating circumstances and must address why you failed to make SAP each term, and what has changed in your situation that would allow you to meet the standards.
+Types of documentation include death certificate, doctor/hospital bills, court orders, etc. Failure to provide this information may result in an automatic denial of the appeal.

-All appeals must be submitted no later than your last date of attendance of the term for which you are appealing.
-You will be notified of the results of the appeal through your student redwoods.edu e-mail account.
+SAP Appeals must be submitted by the last day of the term (prior to finals week) for which you are appealing.
+You will be notified of the results of the appeal through your student email.